L. du Garde Peach: Life

 Peach was also a great supporter of the idea of amateur theatre, and wrote a number of plays specially tailored for particular kinds of amateur groups.
 In 1927 he founded an amateur group at Great Hucklow, close to his home in the Peak District of Derbyshire, which achieved a notably high standard.
 It continued until 1971 and ceased after he cut off his toe while mowing the lawn, this accident handicapping his activity.
 He wrote many plays and produced many productions for the group, and in 1938 created its own theatre, converted from an old lead mining building.
 Peach was influential in the Derbyshire Rural Community Council and became the first editor of their journal, The Derbyshire Countryside, in 1931.
 Through the pages of this publication he was able to promote local theatre as a way of developing local communities.
 He also was involved with the formation of Tideswell Community Players in the next village and starred in its first production, Ambrose Applejohn's Adventure in 1930.
 After the war he also produced a number of large-scale theatrical pageants in Sheffield, Manchester and elsewhere.

 Peach also entered the world of politics, standing as a candidate for the Liberal Party at the 1929 General Election in the dual member seat of Derby, without success.

 He was made an OBE for services for literature in 1972, and recognised with an honorary DLitt from Sheffield University in 1964.
-He died in 1974 at home in Foolow in Derbyshire, about a mile from Great Hucklow, two years after the death of his wife.
+He died in 1974 at his home in Foolow, Derbyshire, about a mile from Great Hucklow, two years after the death of his wife.